bonomani/devmon/docs/TEMPLATES.md

   - Prints the alarm color of the OID.
   - Modifies the global color of the page, if not used in a 'best' transform.
 - `errors`
-  - List any errors of the OID (non-green color) abd print thgen at the top of the message file, regardless of their location within it.
+  - List any errors of the OID (non-green color) and print them at the top of the message file, regardless of their location within it.
   - Modifies the global color of the page, if not used in a 'best' transform.
 - `msg`